kannans89/graphql-learning/11.Mutation/mutation.md

 }

 ```
 Note that the function returns a String type this will be the unique identifier(ID) which will be generated after creating a student.

-step 2: open the **resolvers.js** add resolver for Mutation type and add Mutation to the module.exports
+### Step 3:Create a resolver.js file in the MutationApp project folder.Add a resolver for the Mutation type and add Mutation to the module.exports.

 ```javascript